gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 </beans>
 ```

-For more information, see [Region Compression](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-region_compression.html) in the [vmware-gemfire-short-name] product documentation.
+For more information, see [Region Compression](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/managing-region_compression.html) in the GemFire product documentation.

 ### <a id="off-heap"></a>Off-Heap

-[vmware-gemfire-short-name] Regions may be configured to store Region values
+GemFire Regions may be configured to store Region values
 in off-heap memory, which is a portion of JVM memory that is not subject
 to Garbage Collection (GC).
 By avoid expensive GC cycles, your
 application can spend more time on other tasks such as processing requests.